 • 40% of stroke victims are left with moderate to severe impairments that require some care.
 (Source)

-In many of the above cases, the impairment would not be expected to be permanent and therefore may not qualify as a “chronic illness” under a chronic illness rider.
+In many of the above cases, the impairment would not be expected to be permanent and, therefore, may not qualify as a “chronic illness” under a chronic illness rider.

 Injuries sustained due to an accident or fall may not be deemed to be permanent.
-People age 75 or older who fall are four times more likely to be admitted to a nursing facility (source).
+People aged 75 or older who fall are four times more likely to be admitted to a nursing facility (source).
 However, the fall and related injuries may not qualify as a “chronic illness” under a chronic illness rider if the condition is not considered to be permanent.

 We’re not saying that a chronic illness rider isn’t worthwhile, but if you’re considering purchasing a life insurance policy with a chronic illness rider, be sure to read the fine print and that you understand some of the potential shortfalls of using a chronic illness rider rather than a long-term care rider.